liclac/MeidoBot/README.md

 		self.brain.ui.say("BOOM!")

 		# Terminate gracefully.
 Rather than just exiting, we let the
-		# main loop finish and make sure to save data and such.
+		# main loop finish to make sure data is saved and such.
 		self.brain.stop()

 		# This won't actually happen, but it's good practice regardless